- Family Planning Services Clinic

 This clinic provides confidential services to women in their childbearing years (teens to pre-menopause).
 Services include gynecological ("GYN") exams, contraception (methods to prevent pregnancy), pregnancy testing and counseling, and nutrition education.
 Women can get pap tests, pelvic exams and breast exams.
 We provide STI (sexually transmitted infections) testing and treatment, and HIV counseling and testing for men and women.
 We also refer clients to other medical providers and community resources as needed.

 Our staff includes: doctors, nurse practitioners, nurses, HIV counselors, and interpreters.

 Fees: We charge one fee for all services, including birth control!
 We accept Medicaid and Medicaid Managed Care.
 We offer a sliding fee scale (based on ability to pay) for teens and patients without insurance.
 You may be eligible for free services – be sure to ask about our free family planning benefits program.
-For more information click on link for www.health.ny.gov
+For more information visit www.health.ny.gov.

-- Robert L. Yeager Health Complex in Pomona (Building A, 2nd floor Rotunda area)
+- Pomona (Robert L. Yeager Health Complex Bldg A, 2nd floor Rotunda area): Monday & Thursday by appointment.

 Public Health Nurses schedule home visits to assess the health status of Rockland County residents, offer health education and guidance, and perform evaluations for nursing home placement.
 We provide: